synaptics-astra/doc/linux/index.rst

 Setting up the USB Boot Environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Booting from USB requires the usb_boot software tool to the installed on a host system.
+Booting from USB requires the usb_boot software tool to be the installed on a host system.
 Windows, Mac, and Linux hosts are supported.
 Windows systems also require the Synaptics WinUSB Driver.
 Mac and Linux systems do not require any additional drivers.
 USB Boot also requires setting up the serial console